Federico Borromeo: Archbishop of Milan

 On 24 April 1595 Pope Clement VIII appointed Federico Archbishop of Milan, and consecrated him bishop on 11 June 1595 in Rome.
 He followed the example of his elder cousin in promoting the discipline of the clergy, founding churches and colleges at his own expense, and applying everywhere the reformed principles set by the Council of Trent.
+He held a provincial council and 14 diocesan synods and made regular visits to the parishes of the diocese.
 Under his leadership, the city underwent more than three decades of renewed spiritual energy and significant cultural flourishing.
+Borromeo was both a classical and oriental scholar.
 Through him Erycius Puteanus was appointed professor of Latin at the Palatine School of Milan from 1600 to 1606.

 In 1609 he founded the Biblioteca Ambrosiana, a Catholic study centre with permanent research posts.
-In Borromeo's time the Ambrosiana also included an art academy (formally founded in 1620, but active from about 1613).
+Intended as a weapon in the Catholic response to the Protestant offensive in theology and biblical scholarship, the library was opened to the public.
+In Borromeo's time, the Ambrosiana also included an art academy (formally founded in 1620, but active from about 1613).
 Students were to be no older than twenty-four; masters were to be men expert in their art and also capable of discussing and teaching it.
 Among the first were the painter Giovanni Battista Crespi, called Cerano, the sculptor Andrea Biffi and the architects Carlo Buzzi and Fabio Mangone.
 Cardinal Borromeo donated his collection of paintings and drawings to the library, too.
 The donation lists 184 paintings, which were displayed in the Pinacoteca.
 The Pinacoteca Ambrosiana is one of the most famous art collections in Italy, including masterpieces such as Leonardo's Portrait of a Musician, Caravaggio's Basket of Fruit, Raphael's preparatory cartoon for The School of Athens, Titian's Adoration of the Magi, the Madonna del Padiglione by Botticelli and numerous examples of the famous vases of flowers painted by Jan Brueghel, Borromeo's lifelong friend.